-1. MONAND RIA.
-Stamen 1.
-A small Class.
+1. MONANDRIA.
+Stamen 1. dous an

+A small Class. wind yaling w

 2. DIANDRIA.
-Stamens 2.
+Stamens 2. de aldd

-3. TRIANDRIA 3.
+3. TRIANDRIA S. wyles

 4. TETRANDRIA 4.
+10 lle and

-5. PENTANDRIA 5.
+5. PENTANDRIA 5. ce daur

-A numerous Class.
-Same and the
+A numerous Class. in a superior

 6. HEXANDRIA 6.

-7. HEPTANDRIA 7.
+7. HEPTANDRIA 7. automatic

 A very small Class.

-8. OCTANDRIA 8.
+8. OCTANDRIA 8

-9. ENNEANDRIA · 9.
+9. ENNEANDRIA 9.

 A small Class.

-10. DECANDRIA .
-10.
+10. DECANDRIA 10,

-11. DODECANDRIA - 12 to 19.
+11. DODECANDRIA 12 to 19.

-12. ICOSANDRIA - 20 or more
+12. ICOSANDRIA 20 or more

-Stamens, inserted into the Calyx.
+Stamens, inserted into the e Calyx.
 Here

 we first find the situation of the Stamens

 taken into consideration.
 They grow out of the sides of the Calyx, often from a sort of ring, as in the Strawberry.
 This is truly a natural Class, as are several of the following ones; so that in these instances the Linnæan method of arrangement performs more than it promises.
 The character of this Class is the more important, as such a mode of insertion indicates the pulpy fruits which accompany it to be infallibly wholesome, and this holds good, not only when the stamens are numerous, but in all other cases.
 Thus Ribes, the Currant and Gooseberry genus, whose 5 stamens grow out of the calyx, stands in the fifth class, a wholesome fruit, among many poisonous berries.
-No traveller in the most unknown wilderness need scruple to eat any fruit whose stamens are thus situated: while on the other hand he will do well to be cautious of feeding on any other parts of the plant.
+No traveller in the most unknown wilderness need scruple to eat any fruit whose stamens are thus situated; while on the other hand he will do well to be cautious of feeding on any other parts of the plant.